rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 - [`ui`](./adding.html#ui) – tests that check the exact
   stdout/stderr from compilation and/or running the test
 - `run-pass-valgrind` – tests that ought to run with valgrind
-- `run-fail` – tests that are expected to compile but then panic during execution
-- `compile-fail` – tests that are expected to fail compilation.
-- `parse-fail` – tests that are expected to fail to parse
 - `pretty` – tests targeting the Rust "pretty printer", which generates valid Rust code from the AST
 - `debuginfo` – tests that run in gdb or lldb and query the debug info